nuxt/nuxt/docs/3.api/1.composables/use-route.md

 # `useRoute`

-The `useRoute` composable returns the current route and must be called in a `setup` function, plugin, or route middleware.
+The `useRoute` composable returns the current route and must get called in a `setup` function, plugin, or route middleware.

 Within the template of a Vue component, you can access the route using `$route`.